wxj-gravity/wxj-gravity.github.io/index.md

 **Xi-Jing Wang (王熹景)**

 I am a postdoctorial fellow in Department of Astronomy, Wuhan University.
-My research interests are gravity and black hole physics, including black hole shadow/images, hairy black holes, holographic duality in condensed matter physics and hydrodynamics.
+My research interests are gravity and black hole physics.
+During my pursuit of the degrees, I mainly studied hairy black holes and its black hole shadow/images, and holographic duality in condensed matter physics and hydrodynamics.
 Currently, I am focusing on gravitational lensing and its applications in cosmology and astrophysics.

 My publication list can be found in [inspirehep](https://inspirehep.net/authors/1899373?ui-citation-summary=true).